syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 You can cancel the group expansion by setting `GroupExpandCollapseChangingEventArgs.Cancel` to true.

+* `GroupExpanding` event can be used in a case to maintain only one group in expanded state by using `GroupExpandCollapseChangingEventArgs`.

 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfListView x:Name="listView" ItemsSource="{Binding contactsInfo}"